 The developers of Stuxnet did take considerable steps to limit its spread.
 Unlike many other types of malware, Stuxnet was not a worm-it was not designed to spread over the open internet as fast or as widely as possible.
-Stuxnet only spread via USB thumb drives and within a local area network (LAN), and each infected device was limited to infecting three others.14 Stuxnet also contains code that suggests it will "self-destruct" on 24 June 2012, although there is debate among security experts on whether this code will actually work or what it will do.15
+Stuxnet only spread via USB thumb drives and within a local area network (LAN), and each infected device was limited to infecting three others.
+Stuxnet also contains code that suggests it will "self-destruct" on 24 June 2012, although there is debate among security experts on whether this code will actually work or what it will do.

-Despite these constraints, as of September 2010 Stuxnet had infected over 100,000 hosts in 155 countries.16 Although the majority of these infections were in Iran, significant infections were also found in Indonesia and India.
+Despite these constraints, as of September 2010 Stuxnet had infected over 100,000 hosts in 155 countries.
+Although the majority of these infections were in Iran, significant infections were also found in Indonesia and India.
 This spread occurred because of the still unpatched vulnerabilities in Windows and the widespread use of unsafe practices regarding USB thumb drives.
-In October 2010, Siemens confirmed that 15 of its industrial customers-including chemical plants, power plants and production facilities-located around the world had been "affected" by Stuxnet.17 These customers used Siemens PLCs to control various systems, although it is unknown if Stuxnet caused any damage.
+In October 2010, Siemens confirmed that 15 of its industrial customers-including chemical plants, power plants and production facilities-located around the world had been "affected" by Stuxnet.
+These customers used Siemens PLCs to control various systems, although it is unknown if Stuxnet caused any damage.

 To be clear, although Stuxnet infected all of these systems there is no evidence that it did any harm or damage to any systems outside of Iran.
 Analysis of the Stuxnet code performed by the security community has shown that its malicious payload was crafted to only execute against the specific ICS computers used for the Iranian centrifuges at Natanz.
 The Windows machine that it was targeted to infect needed to be running the Step 7 software used to control PLCs manufactured by Siemens Corporation.
-The PLCs needed to be a Siemens model 6ES7-315-2 controlling at least 33 frequency converter drives, manufactured by Fararo Paya in Tehran or by Vacon in Finland, running between 807 and 1,210 Hz.18
+The PLCs needed to be a Siemens model 6ES7-315-2 controlling at least 33 frequency converter drives, manufactured by Fararo Paya in Tehran or by Vacon in Finland, running between 807 and 1,210 Hz.

 However, once released into the wild, the inevitable spread of Stuxnet made it possible for anyone with the tools and motivation to discover how it worked, and the time lag of months to years before the vulnerabilities it used were patched allowed plenty of time for organized crime and other black hats to take advantage.
-At the end of July 2011, Microsoft reported a massive spike in the number of malware infection attempts using the same shortcut/link exploit used by Stuxnet.19 These attempts occurred all over the world but were especially prevalent in Brazil and the United States, which previously did not have a large number of Stuxnet infections.
-Currently, there is another malware in the wild, known as Duqu, which bears a striking resemblance to Stuxnet, leading some security researchers believe it is from the same developers or was built by re-using key parts of Stuxnet.20 would have impacts outside of the military domain because of the widespread use of the same software and hardware across military, commercial and civilian applications.
-Furthermore, it is very likely that any useful exploits that militaries or intelligence agencies discover in developing offensive cyber weapons could also be used against their own systems as well as those of commercial companies and private citizens, leading to a policy choice of either favouring cyber offence or cyber defence.
-The following sections examine some of the issues faced in promoting offence or promoting defence.
+At the end of July 2011, Microsoft reported a massive spike in the number of malware infection attempts using the same shortcut/link exploit used by Stuxnet.
+These attempts occurred all over the world but were especially prevalent in Brazil and the United States, which previously did not have a large number of Stuxnet infections.
+Currently, there is another malware in the wild, known as Duqu, which bears a striking resemblance to Stuxnet, leading some security researchers believe it is from the same developers or was built by re-using key parts of Stuxnet.